aerubanov/aerubanov/README.md

 ### <div align="center">I'm Anatoly, a python developer, working remotely since 2021 🚀</div>

-- 🔭 I’m mainly interested in technologies related to machine learning and data processing.
+- 🔭 I’m mainly interested in technologies related to machine learning and data processing

 - 🌱I'd like to learn and contribute to open-source technologies and libraries